 According to the Federal Acquisition Regulations FAR 42.1502,

-If you are unsure about how the government’s past performance evaluation and PPIRS report impacts your proposal, please attend any of our training classes and call Watson & Associates, LLC for a free consultation: 1-866-601-5518.
+If you are unsure about how the government’s past performance evaluation and PPIRS report impacts your proposal, please call Watson & Associates, LLC for a free consultation: 1-866-601-5518.